dex-guru/blockchain-snapshots/README.md

 # Canto Network Blockchain Snapshot

-## About Canto Network

-Canto is a free-to-use Layer 1 blockchain focusing on providing public goods and financial tools within its ecosystem.
-It emphasizes zero-cost transactions for specific operations, aiming to foster a more inclusive and accessible DeFi environment.

-## Key Features of Canto Network

-- **Free Public Goods:** Offers essential DeFi features as public goods, such as a native lending protocol and liquidity pools, without fees.
-- **Permissionless Innovation:** Encourages open participation and development within its ecosystem, allowing for a wide range of financial products and services.
-- **Community Governance:** Utilizes a DAO structure for governance, giving the community a significant role in the direction and development of the network.
-- **Sustainability:** Focuses on long-term sustainability and utility, providing a stable foundation for DeFi applications and services.

 ## Snapshot Details

 This snapshot is an archive of the Canto Network blockchain data, capturing the state up to 7926390 block.
 It is designed for node operators or individuals looking to quickly sync with the network.